One of the hardest dilemmas facing self-publishers is how to gain visibility for their books.

 What is NetGalley and How Does it Work?

-NetGalley deals with ARCs (Advanced Reading Copies) that are delivered to professional readers who in turn give a review.
+NetGalley deals with ARCs (Advanced Reader Copies) that are delivered to readers who in turn give a review.
 This helps to promote books and authors.
 NetGalley is used by most of the large traditional publishers, so your book will be in good company if you do decide to use it.

 NOTE: If you believe that you can't give a copy of your book in return for a review on Amazon, then be sure to watch this.